bayashi/mclocks/README.md

 * `Ctrl + Q`: Quotes each line of clipboard text with double quotes
 * `Ctrl + Shift + Q`: Quotes each line of clipboard text with single quotes
 * `Ctrl + ,`: Appends a comma to the end of each line of clipboard text
+* `Ctrl + i`: Quotes each line of clipboard text with double quotes and appends a comma to the end

 Empty lines are preserved as-is in all operations.